BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 ToDo: Better would be to put all generated files in a tree structure located somewhere below _generated, and then convert each to an asset and write that asset to the correct subdir under _site/assets, such that the subdir matches the subdir where the source code was found

 C2Plantuml puts one .puml file for each class/interface/etc. found in a compilation unit into the directory alongside the compilation unit.
 ToDo: move these to a identical tree under _generated.
 Convert each to an asset and put them into the correct subdir under _site/assets.
-Have a build step create a `,compilationunit>.md file, and populate it with a link to each assets that came from the original source file
+Have a build step create a `<compilationunit>.md file, and populate it with a link between each svg asset and the original source code file from which it was generated